San Francisco crime family: Francesco Lanza

 Francesco "Frank" Lanza became San Francisco's first crime boss after the initial war ended in 1932.
 Lanza guided the crime family during the prohibition era.
 He was the co-owner of San Francisco's Fisherman's Wharf and a bootlegger, pimp, loan shark and drug dealer.
 The Lanza gang proved to be the strongest gang after murdering San Francisco gang leader Luigi Malvese on May 18, 1932.

 Lanza derived his income from loansharking, gun running, prostitution, gambling and narcotics.
 Lanza founded the famous Fisherman's Wharf along with his partner Giuseppe Alioto.
 After Lanza's death on July 14, 1937, he was succeeded by Anthony Lima.

 Lima and Abati

 Anthony Lima took over the crime family.
-Lima and his underboss, Michael Abati, planned the murder of Chicago gangster, Nick DeJohn.
-Both were arrested for the murder.
+Lima and his underboss, Michael Abati, planned the 1947 murder of Chicago gangster, Nick De John.
+Nick De John lived at 60 El Verano then moved to Santa Rosa, living as Nicolo Rossi.
+In May 1947, De John was found in the trunk of his car in at 3004 Laguna St., San Francisco.
+In 1949, both were tried for the murder.
 The charges were dropped when District Attorney Pat Brown dismissed the jury and called a mistrial due to a lack of confidence in key witness, Anita Venza.
 Lima lost power after he was convicted on April 27, 1953, of grand theft and sentenced to a California State Prison.
 Michael Abati replaced Lima as boss.
 His underboss James "Jimmy the Hat" Lanza was one of many Mafia leaders spotted by the police at the 1957 Apalachin Meeting.
 In 1961, Abati was deported to Italy for being involved in criminal activity and died of natural causes on September 5, 1962.